Peppa Pig: Merchandise

+Lego Duplo Peppa Pig

+On 23 January 2024, as part of the three-way partnership between The Lego Group, Hasbro and Merlin Entertainments, a dedicated Peppa Pig Lego Duplo theme was released as part of the series' 20th anniversary.

 Video games

 There have been several video games based on the property.
 In 2008, Pinnacle Software signed a deal with Contender Entertainment Group to publish licensed video games based on the property with Asylum Entertainment as developer.
-The first title: Peppa Pig: The Game was released for the Nintendo DS in November 2008.
-Following Pinnacle's insolvency in December that year, a successor company - P2 Games, was founded in February 2009, and released a Wii version a year later on 27 November 2009 for the Nintendo Wii, with distribution by Ubisoft It is a children's video game to learn and play, and it contains 11 games and activities.
+The first title, Peppa Pig: The Game, was released for the Nintendo DS handheld game system in November 2008.
+Following Pinnacle's insolvency in December that year, a successor company - P2 Games, was founded in February 2009, and released a version for the Wii console a year later on 27 November 2009, with distribution by Ubisoft.
+It is a children's video game that contains 11 games and activities.

-A second game, Peppa Pig: Fun and Games was released on 22 October 2010 for the Nintendo Wii console and Nintendo DS hand-held game system.
+Peppa Pig: Fun and Games was released on 22 October 2010 for the Wii and Nintendo DS.
 Asylum Entertainment and P2 Games remained as developer and publisher for the title.
+Peppa Pig: Theme Park Fun was released on 25 March 2011 for the Nintendo DS.
+It was also published by P2 Games, with Strawdog Studios serving as developer.

-A third game, My Friend Peppa Pig was developed by Petoons Studio and published by Outright Games.
+My Friend Peppa Pig was developed by Petoons Studio and published by Outright Games.
 It released on 22 October 2021 for the PlayStation 4, Xbox One, Nintendo Switch, and Windows, exactly 11 years after Peppa Pig: Fun and Games.
+Peppa Pig: World Adventures, also developed by Petoons Studio and published by Outright Games, was released on 17 March 2023 for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, Nintendo Switch and Windows.
+The London section of the game is dedicated to Queen Elizabeth II, who had died on 8 September 2022.

+Postage stamps

+On 16 May 2024, the Royal Mail issued 8 stamps commemorating the 20th anniversary of Peppa Pig.

+Cameos in other media

+On 27 February 2025, Hasbro announced a new lineup of episodes where Mummy Pig would be expecting a new baby piglet.
+The news was broken in the United States through Kylie Kelce's podcast Not Gonna Lie and in the United Kingdom on the ITV breakfast programme Good Morning Britain though an especially animated segment featuring Mummy Pig being interviewed "live" by GMB's Richard Arnold, with Peppa making a small appearance at the end of the interview.
+The show was used again on 20 May 2025 to officially reveal the baby pig, who is named Evie.